hyperledger/besu-docs/docs/public-networks/reference/api/index.md

           "result" : "Success"
         }
         ```
 ### `debug_resyncWorldstate`

-Triggers a resync of just the worldstate while retaining imported blocks.
-This is a valuable tool if there are worldstate database inconsistencies (e.g. Bonsai database issues).
+Triggers a re-synchronization of the world state while retaining imported blocks.
+This is useful if there are world state database inconsistencies (for example, Bonsai database issues).

 #### Parameters

 None

 #### Returns

 `result`: *string* - `Success` or `error`

 !!! example

     === "curl HTTP request"